 How to decide if you need income protection?

 Income protection is one of the most underbought insurance products, despite it being arguably the most valuable.
-Often people don’t think they need income protection, whether that’s because they don’t think they will fall ill or they believe they could rely on state or employer support if they did become unable to work for any period of time.
+Often people don’t think they need income protection, whether that’s because they don’t think they will fall ill or they believe they could rely on state or employer support in the form of sick pay if they did become unable to work for any period of time.
 However, research by LV shows that someone in their mid-30s has a 45% chance of being off work sick long-term.
 Furthermore, any state benefits payable in the event of being off sick long-term would be insufficient to maintain most people’s standard of living.
 If your employer doesn't provide an income protection policy for its employees (most don't) and you have dependents then you should seriously consider arranging a policy yourself.

 Before taking out income protection insurance you will have to make a number of decisions, such as: